seven7ty/seven7ty/README.md

 # :wave: Hi!
 I'm Paul.
-I am a software developer, basketball player and an avid dog lover.
+**I am a software developer, basketball player and an avid dog lover.**<br>
 I started programming not so long ago, but I quickly caught up to the chase and I'm learning new languages and frameworks day by day.
 A few days ago I released a [GitHub Discord Bot](https://discord.com/oauth2/authorize?client_id=761269120691470357&scope=bot&permissions=67619904) written in Python.
+Practicing full-stack development skills with PostgreSQL, ExpressJS, React and NodeJS (PERN-stack), to work on future projects.
-Come for a chat over at [statch](https://discord.gg/3e5fwpA) or [codebyte](https://discord.gg/gjfGKSs) on Discord!
+Feel free to come and chat over at [statch](https://discord.gg/3e5fwpA) or [codebyte](https://discord.gg/gjfGKSs) on Discord!

 <details>